veloxity343/cub3D/README.md

 color = my_mlx_pixel_get(i, (int)(i->width * (g->x + g->y)) % i->width, z);
 ```

-Note: in some cases the sprite's height is smaller than the height of the sprite we have to draw.
-We have an algorithm that effectively 'stretches' the sprite to fit the proper height

 ### Controls

-Here is a summary of the various controls in the game:

 - The ``WASD`` keys move the player up, down, left and right relative to the player's viewing angle
 - The ``left`` and ``right`` arrow keys rotate the viewing angle of the player
 - Press the ``ESC`` key or the ``X`` button on the window to exit the game

-Note: these are the basic mandatory controls, but we added a few more keys to handle other things.
-See below for such controls
 <hr>
 <div align="center">
     <img src="https://media.tenor.com/leBT_WccYc0AAAAj/wolfenstein-bj.gif">